Live chat

 Place the following script in the HTML of your page and customize it if you want.
 You can add it directly in your HTML or use a tag manager like GTM.
-Do not forget to fill in your accounttoken en servertoken.
+Do not forget to fill in your account token and server token.
 You can find these at the admin section in the Omnidesk application at Channels > Chat > Tokens.
-The script assumes you have jQuery installed.
 If styling does not go well after installation there might be a conflict with your CSS.
 We choose not to put the code in an iframe so we can support good responsiveness for mobile devices.
-Unfortunately because of this it may require an CSS update from your code first.
+Unfortunately because of this it may require an CSS update from your code first.&#x20;

 Include the following in the head of the page: